-It all began as the old story; nice Jewish girl escapes to Paris where she paints, suffers, eats chocolate, refuses a Duke and become famous.
+It began as the old, familiar story: Nice Jewish girl escapes to Paris where she paints, suffers, eats chocolate, refuses a Duke and becomes famous.
 Sadly, Joy had only enough money to get as far as Paris, Illinois.
-So, she regrouped and studied creative writing and theater arts in California.
-Naturally, that led to a career as a singing telegram and a private detective--don't ask.
+Naturally, that led to a career as a singing telegram and a private detective--DON'T ASK.

-One dark and stormy night (well, it was actually too early in the morning, but never mind), Joy met Leslie over a cappuccino…Kismet!
-Two artists with a dream; to make fabulous art and get cheap laughs.
+Until...one dark and stormy night (well, it was actually too early in the morning, but never mind), Joy met Leslie over a cappuccino.
+KISMET* Two artists with a dream; to make fabulous art and get cheap laughs.
 They partnered up, demonstrating their acumen with multiple mediums; fabric art, reclaimed, weird antique pieces and objects d'art.
 Snappy patter and their unique brand of functional art brought them to be featured at DIY shows, network news, radio and print.
 Joy’s art evolved from that and grew into a passion of making art, which she displays at galleries and shows from Marin to San Diego.